 Research

-Climate change isn’t just raising temperatures worldwide, it’s greatly increasing the frequency and intensity of extreme weather events, such as heat waves, cold snaps, drought and storms.
+Climate change isn’t just gradually raising temperatures worldwide, it’s greatly increasing the frequency and intensity of extreme weather events that take place over months, weeks or even days, such as heat waves, cold snaps, and drought.
 In my recent position in the Zuckerberg lab at UW-Madison and in collaboration with the Cornell lab of Ornithology, I used eBird, a citizen science database, and NASA satellite weather data to examine how diverse North American bird species are responding to extreme heat and drought in the summer and polar vortexes in the winter.
 By examining how responses vary across species, we can anticipate which species are most likely to be at risk with climate change.

 Climate change influences outbreaks of deadly wildlife diseases